Rightpoint/RZBluetooth/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RZBluetooth.svg?style=flat)](http://cocoapods.org/pods/RZBluetooth)

 # RZBluetooth
 The goal of RZBluetooth is to make Core Bluetooth easy to use and test.
 It provides a block based API with state management, automatic discovery, and support for public protocols.
-RZMockBluetooth contains a set of Core Bluetooth mock objects that enables in-app device simulation by connecting the CBCentralManager and CBPeripheralManager API's.'
+RZMockBluetooth contains a set of Core Bluetooth mock objects that enables in-app device simulation by connecting the CBCentralManager and CBPeripheralManager API's.

 # Quick Start
 To emphasize how easy RZBluetooth is, the following block of code will print out the heart rate of the first heart rate monitor that comes nearby, every time a new reading is available.
 Also note that this code can run in your unit test target.